DigitalGrainSize/pyDGS/README.md

 ### <a name="RUN_DGS.PY"></a>RUN_DGS.PY:

-Adapt `test.py` to your own needs, to analyze your own imagery
+Adapt `test.py` to your own needs, to analyze your own imagery (recommended)

 Or use the provided script